bzw133/SHAARP.ml/docs/output.md

 The output panel occupies the major part of the graphical interface.
 The content shown on the panel depends on the selected functionality.
 The possible outputs for the various functionalities are detailed below.

+!!! note
-Note: Please click on `Update` on the top right corner after specifying the inputs for the changes to take place.
+	Please click on `Update` on the top right corner after specifying the inputs for the changes to take place.

 ### Set Material Properties

 ![multilayer](./img/multilayer.png)
+[comment: Akash, please update the figure here and the name of quartz has been updated]
 -  The top figure describes the multilayer geometry including the background medium as the top-most and bottom-most layers.
-The layer name, Miller indices defining the crystal surface plane [:question: probably doesn't change if one uses crystal physics directions​] , point group and thickness is displayed for each layer.
+The layer name, Miller indices defining the crystal surface plane, point group and thickness is displayed for each layer.

 ![zilcs](./img/zilcs.png)